Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ## Depending on PyYAML - use PyYAML-ft

-If your library depends on [PyYAML](https::/github.com/yaml/pyyaml), you will need to take extra case to use it with free-threaded Python.
+If your library depends on [PyYAML](https::/github.com/yaml/pyyaml), you will need to take extra care to use it with free-threaded Python.
 PyYAML currently does not support free-threading and has some thread-safety issues.
 Its maintainers [have decided to not port PyYAML](https://github.com/yaml/pyyaml/pull/830#issuecomment-2342475334) before free-threading and Cython support for it have been more extensively tested.